Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 - Axicabtagene ciloleucel (Yescarta)

-Both of these therapies target the CD19 antigen and are approved to treat certain types of B-cell NHL.
-These include DLBCL, primary mediastinal large B-cell lymphoma, and high-grade NHL.
-People whose disease relapsed or did not improve after at least two other types of treatments may receive this new treatment.
+All of these therapies target the CD19 antigen and are approved to treat certain types of B-cell NHL.
+These include DLBCL, primary mediastinal large B-cell lymphoma, high-grade NHL, and mantle cell lymphoma (MCL).
+People whose disease relapsed or did not improve after at least two other types of treatments may receive these new treatments.

 Serious side effects are possible following CAR-T cell therapy.
 These include high fever, low blood pressure, as well as toxic effects on the brain, and serious infections resulted from a weakened immune system.